Zipping Tate resolutions and exterior coalgebras: Introduction

 By twisting the complex we may as well assume that $r = 1$ and now write $l = -n-1$.
-We give a precise conjecture as to what the cone of such hypercohomology tables are, with the purely numerical conditions on the $H^i(\gF^\dt)$ and $H^{-i}((\gF^\dt)^\vee)$ replaced by the natural algebraic conditions that these sheaves are respectively $1$-regular and $n+1$-regular.
-(These regularity conditions implies that the hypercohomology tables of $\gF^\dt$ is given by the Hilbert polynomials of the cohomology sheaves in these ranges.)
+We give a precise conjecture as to what the cone of such hypercohomology tables are, with the purely numerical conditions on the cohomology sheaves $H^i(\gF^\dt)$ and $H^{-i}((\gF^\dt)^\vee)$ replaced by the natural algebraic conditions that these sheaves are respectively $1$-regular and $n+1$-regular.
+(These regularity conditions implies that the hypercohomology tables of $\gF^\dt$ are given by the Hilbert polynomials of the cohomology sheaves in these ranges.)

 Over the polynomial ring $\kk[x_1, \ldots, x_n]$ there is the category of $\nat^n$-graded squarefree modules, introduced in \cite{YaSqf}.
 A complex of such modules comes with three homological data, its graded Betti numbers $B$, the Hilbert functions $H$ of its homology sheaves, and the Hilbert functions $C$ of the homology sheaves of the dual complex.
 We show that there is an injection from the cone of hypercohomology tables to the cone of homological data sets $(B,H,C)$, and conjecture that this is an isomorphism, Conjecture \ref{ConeConIso}.
 This conjecture is a consequence of two conjectures on what are the extremal rays in these cones, thereby providing the precise description of the cones.
-On the squarefree side they are given by triplets of pure free squarefree complexes, Conjecture \ref{ConeConExtreme}, and Conjecture \ref{ConConCx} describes the corresponding complexes of coherent sheaves.
+In Conjecture \ref{ConeConExtreme} we conjecture that the extremal rays of homological data sets are generated by the data sets that come from triplets of pure free squarefree complexes.
+In Conjecture \ref{ConConCx} we propose a corresponding description of the extremal rays on the hypercohomology table side.

 {\bf Triplets of pure free squarefree modules,} In a recent paper \cite{FlTr} we introduced the notion of {triplets of pure free squarefree complexes}.
 A complex $F_\dt$ of free modules in the squarefree module category is said to be {\it pure} if its terms $F_i = S(-d_i)^{\beta_i}$ are generated in a single degree $d_i$ when considered as $\hele$-graded modules.
 The sequence $(d_0,d_1, \ldots, d_r)$ is its degree sequence.
 On the category of free squarefree modules there are two duality functors, standard duality $\DD$ and Alexander duality $\AA$.
 The composition functor $\AA \circ \DD$ has order three up to translation of complexes.
 (It is the Auslander-Reiten translate on the derived category of squarefree modules.)
 If all three complexes